 On every stroke, the purifier uses 10% of its water to clean the contaminants from its filter and flush them back into the source.
 This patent-pending design not only makes the Guardian purifier hassle-free, but allows it to offer fast flow rates in conditions that would typically clog a filter quickly, such as silty or muddy water.

 Just How Fast Is It?

-And the Guardian is fast.
-At 2.5L per minute, it’s the second fastest backcountry treatment pump, behind the MSR HyperFlow microfilter.
-This means you can fill a Nalgene® bottle in about 25 seconds, and in just 60 seconds, you’ll have two filled and be on your way.
+At 2.5L per minute, it’s the second fastest backcountry treatment pump, behind the MSR HyperFlow microfilter, and by far the fastest mechanical purifier available.
+This means you can fill a Nalgene® bottle in about 25 seconds.
+In just 60 seconds, you’ll have two filled and be on your way.

 10,000+ Liters: A Decade’s Worth of Clean Water

 Thanks in part to its self-cleaning design, the Guardian purifier’s filter can last an extremely long time.
 It can treat up to 10,000-plus liters before the cartridge needs to be replaced (depending on water qualities, of course).
 To understand how much water that is, consider this: A group that treats 16 liters of water per day, 60 days a year—for 10 years—will only require about 9,600 liters of water.

 The Guardian purifier was originally designed to protect U.S. military troops from waterborne diseases in harsh environments.
 As such, it’s designed to military specifications.
 In addition to withstanding freezing, its housing is extremely durable.
 To ensure it, the MSR water lab team put the purifier through the wringer, including a drop test from 6 ft. to concrete.
 Needless to say, it’s built tough to handle the rigors of expedition travel, planes, trains, buses and even the occasional burro.